dupdob/AocAutomaton/FAQ.md

 ### 2. How do I create a new solver?
 To create a new solver, you simply add a class inhering from `AocAutomation.SolverWithParser`.
-You need to override the Parse method to convert the input data into a format that your solver can work with.
+You need to override the `Parse` method to convert the text input data into a format that your solver can work with.
 Then, implement the `GetAnswer1` and `GetAnswer2` methods to compute the answers for the two parts of the puzzle.
 One last thing: you must decorate it with the `DayAttribute` attribute to specify the day of the puzzle.

 ### 3. How do I run my solver?
 You can run your solver by using the `AocAutomation.Automaton` class.
 You must first create